edupinhata/codeInterview/Problems/FixTheCode/FTC_1_sorting-algorithms/java/README.md

 d.
 (Optional) After fix the errors, you can improve the code quality to make it easier to read, more organized, or even more optimized.

+---

 ### <u>Setup Instructions</u>

+Follow the examinator instructions to use the Codeanywhere setup.

+---

+### <u>Deprecated Setup Instructions - WIP</u>

+**Due to replit changes, this setup instructions is not valid anymore.
+Don't need to read further.**

 1. Download the Source folder [clicking here](https://github.com/edupinhata/codeInterview/blob/main/Problems/FixTheCode/FTC_1_sorting-algorithms/java/source.zip#:~:text=Raw-,View%20raw,-codeInterview/Problems/FixTheCode)